Blobfolio/riprip/README.md

 First things first, rip the entire disc and see what happens!

 Because Rip Rip Hooray! is optimized for _recovery_ rather than quick, efficient transfers, you may want to use a traditional — but _accuate_ — CD ripper for the first pass, like [fre:ac](https://github.com/enzo1982/freac/) or [EAC](https://www.exactaudiocopy.de/).
-Just be sure to disable their advanced error recovery features, or you'll be in for a very long ride.
+Just be sure to disable their advanced error recovery features, or you'll be in for a _very long ride_.
 Haha.

 From there, re-rip the problem tracks with Rip Rip Hooray!: